TsvetaKoleva22/React-Travel-Diary/OPISANIE.md

 1. Public part, which is accessible to everyone, without authentication.
 Every visitor can:
 - view the About page (by clicking the compass logo);
 - view the Home page, with a welcome message, shortcut buttons to the Log in and Register pages and the three most recent adventures (posts);
 - view all available posts by visiting the All Adventures page;
+- perform search by category;
 - view details about each post by clicking its Details button and thus visiting the Details page;
 - log in using the Login page (if he already has an account for our application), or
 - register using the Register page

 2. Private part – only for logged in users.
 After successful registration the user is automatically logged in.
 Now he can use the full functionality of the app:
-- view the Home page, About page, All Adventures page and Details page for each post;
+- view the Home page, About page, All Adventures page, Search Results page and Details page for all posts;
 - create new adventure using the Create New Adventure page;
 - view his own posts by going to My Posts page;
 - edit each one of his posts (only his) by clicking the Edit button under the post and visiting the Edit Adventure page;